-Following command will take backup of entire database including stored procedures.
+The following command will take backup of entire database including stored procedures.
 For example, your database name is “mydb”.

 mysqldump -u root -p --routines mydb > mydb.sql

-To take backup of only Stored Procedures and Triggers ( No data and tables ) use following command.
+To take backup of only Stored Procedures and Triggers (Exclude table and data ) use the following command.

 mysqldump --routines --no-create-info --no-data --no-create-db --skip-opt mydb > mydb.sql

 To restore stored procedures in the database simply use the following command, But make sure you have taken backup properly before restoring it to avoid any data loss.

 mysql -u root -p mydb < mydb.sql